Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Introduction

-\paragraph{Gating and piecewise mechanisms.} Decades of neural modeling underscore the value of gates for regime switching (e.g., LSTM/GRU) and specialization (mixture-of-experts) \citep{Hochreiter1997LSTM, Cho2014GRU, Jacobs1991MoE}.
-Theoretical analyses of partitioning capacity (e.g., linear-region counts) clarify how gated compositions encode piecewise structure \citep{Montufar2014}.
-LGO draws on this heritage but relocates gates into {symbolic} expressions whose parameters are trained in z-score space and then {inverted} to natural units, enabling direct audit against anchors.
+\paragraph{Gating and piecewise mechanisms.} Decades of neural modeling underscore the value of gates for regime switching (e.g., LSTM/GRU) and specialization (mixture‑of‑experts)~\citep{Hochreiter1997LSTM, Cho2014GRU, Jacobs1991MoE}.
+Theoretical analyses of partitioning capacity (e.g., linear‑region counts) clarify how gated compositions encode piecewise structure~\citep{Montufar2014}.
+LGO draws on this heritage but relocates gates into symbolic expressions whose parameters are trained in $z$‑score space and then inverted to natural units, enabling direct audit against anchors.

-\paragraph{Interpretable learners and post-hoc explanations.} Rule lists, soft decision trees, and inherently interpretable models offer explicit conditional or additive structure \citep{Letham2015BRL, Frosst2017, Kontschieder2015}.
-Model-agnostic toolkits provide local/global attributions and partial effects.
-However, these approaches either do not produce {free-form analytic formulas} interleaving gates with algebra, or they treat thresholds as {implicit} artifacts of the explainer.
-LGO instead makes thresholds part of the expression tree—with audited parameters—so they can be compared numerically to clinical or engineering anchors.
+\paragraph{Interpretable learners, clinical scores, and post-hoc explanations.} Rule lists, soft decision trees, and inherently interpretable models offer explicit conditional or additive structure~\citep{Letham2015BRL, Frosst2017, Kontschieder2015}.
+In clinical prediction, point-based scoring systems such as AutoScore provide sparse, integer-valued scores with simple decision rules~\citep{Xie2020autoscore, Xie2023autoscore}, while generalized additive models with shape constraints---e.g., the Explainable Boosting Machines (EBM) implemented in InterpretML~\citep{Nori2019interpretml}---learn smooth per-feature curves that can be visualized and edited.
+Model‑agnostic toolkits add local/global attributions and partial effects on top of black-box models.
+Integer–programming‑based scoring systems such as RiskSLIM~\citep{Ustun2019} construct integer‑coefficient risk scores but require proprietary MIP solvers and scale only to a handful of features; scoring‑table evolutionary tuning (SET) refines existing scoring tables via multi-objective evolutionary optimisation.
+However, these approaches either do not produce free‑form analytic formulas interleaving gates with algebra, or they treat thresholds as implicit artifacts of the score table or the explainer (e.g., bin boundaries, knots).
+LGO instead makes thresholds part of the expression tree---with audited parameters in natural units---so they can be compared numerically to clinical or engineering anchors and, as shown in our experiments, directly benchmarked against AutoScore‑ and EBM‑style baselines.